Watch our video tutorial here

 - From the Pricing Dashboard, click Row/column visibility, and tick the checkbox for Algorithm Version.
 You will see a "Migrate" button.
 (Note that you'll not see Migrate button for child listings, moving parent listings to HLP will move child too.)

-- Click the "Migrate" button and enable the toggle for "Switch to New Algorithm".
-Select "New Algorithm (Hyper Local Pulse)".
+- Click the "Migrate" button.
+Then, enable the toggle for "Switch to New Algorithm".
+Select "New Algorithm (Hyper Local Pulse)" from the dropdown.

-- Please make the changes in customization as mentioned in the "Tip".
+- Make the changes in customization as mentioned in the "Tip".
+Click Refresh graph after every changes to update the graph.

 Major changes that you might need to make while moving to HLP